Reference Architecture: Citrix DaaS - AWS

 When running a fleet of VDAs on AWS, choosing the right instance type for your different workloads (VDAs) is a key decision, with substantial performance, manageability, and cost considerations.
 Choose too small of an instance and performance can suffer.
 Choose too large of an instance, and you’re paying for resources you’re not using.
 Choosing the right instance type ends up being a balancing act, and often requires fine-tuning for each specific workload.

-One final word on application design, and something existing Citrix customers who have adopted or are adopting Citrix App Layering technology must know: App Layering, in the formal sense, does not currently support AWS.
-The Enterprise Layer Manager appliance does not currently run on AWS, and does not currently support exporting layered images into an immediately consumable disk format for use on AWS.
-It is technically possible to export a layered image to another format (like VMDK), then import and convert a layered image into a usable Amazon Machine Image (AMI), however this process is currently unsupported.
+One final word on application design, the Enterprise Layer Manager appliance does not currently run on AWS, and does not currently support exporting layered images into an immediately consumable disk format for use on AWS.
 If App Layering support on AWS is critical for your migration or deployment, email firstname.lastname@example.org with information about your project.
 You’ll be added to the list to be an early adopter candidate for future releases, and your voice will be heard.
 For more information on Citrix App Layering, refer to the product documentation and App Layering reference architecture.

 Control Layer Considerations

-One of the most impactful decisions you’ll be making for control layer components is the session brokering and administration choice.
+One of the most impactful decisions you are making for control layer components is the session brokering and administration choice.
 This decision is critical, with substantial implications on cost, complexity, availability, and ongoing maintenance efforts.
-We’ll start by reviewing the deployment models we introduced earlier in this document, then dig more deeply into the AWS specific considerations.
+We start by reviewing the deployment models we introduced earlier in this document, then dig more deeply into the AWS specific considerations.

 Control Layer: Greenfield/Cloud Only Deployment

-The green field or cloud only deployment model uses cloud services across the board.
-As you might imagine, this model is the simplest and most cost effective to build, manage, and maintain over time as many of the Citrix virtualization system components are provided and managed by the service providers (Citrix and AWS here).
-The AWS specific implications on the design of your Citrix virtualization system are minimal, but we’ll walk you through them anyway.
+The green field or cloud only deployment model uses cloud services across the board. n).
+The AWS specific implications on the design of your Citrix virtualization system are minimal, but we walk you through them anyway.
 Since Citrix Cloud provides most of the infrastructure and administrative components as a service, you won’t have to worry about SQL databases, Citrix License Servers, Citrix Director servers and more.

 Control Layer: Hybrid Deployment

-Remember that with the hybrid deployment model, you’re going to be building/managing some of the Citrix virtualization system components, otherwise it is a green field or cloud only deployment by definition!
-The interesting thing here is that, in the context of the Control layer, they’re pretty much identical.
+Remember that with the hybrid deployment model, you’re going to be building/managing some of the Citrix virtualization system components, otherwise it is a green field or cloud only deployment by definition.
+The interesting thing here is that, in the context of the Control layer, they’re almost identical.

 Control Layer: Lift and Shift Deployment